woohoolabs/yang/README.md

 $document = $response->document();
 ```

-The `Document` has various useful methods too:
+The `Document` class has various useful methods too:

 ```php
 // Checks if the document has a jsonapi member